Residential Food Waste Services

 What laws require food waste recycling?

-SB 1383 is a state law aimed at reducing the amount of organic waste, including food waste, sent to landfills by 75% of 2014 levels and to recover 20% of edible food statewide that would otherwise be sent to landfills.
-SB 1383 requires all businesses, multi-family properties, and residents to subscribe to organic waste collection services.
-The regulations become effective Jan.
-1, 2022.
+California Senate Bill 1383 is a state law aimed at reducing (by 75% of 2014 levels) the amount of organic waste, including food waste, that’s sent to landfills and to recover 20% of edible food that would otherwise be sent to landfills.
+In effect since Jan.
+1, 2022, SB 1383 requires all business operators, multi-family property managers and residents of single-family homes statewide to subscribe to organic waste collection services.

 What is food waste?